MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-technical-requirements-1-1-0006.md

 Games that support High Color use a 10:10:10:2 (DXGI\_FORMAT\_R10G10B10A2, D3DFMT\_A2B10G10R10) or a 16:16:16:16 (DXGI\_FORMAT\_R16G16B16A16, D3DFMT\_A16B16G16R16) format for the rendering back-buffer and full-screen display mode.

-By using a “High Color” render target, High-Dynamic Range (HDR) content can be rendered with an extended or wide gamut when performing tone mapping to a 10-bit or 16-bit range.
+By using a  High Color  render target, High-Dynamic Range (HDR) content can be rendered with an extended or wide gamut when performing tone mapping to a 10-bit or 16-bit range.

 </dd> <dt>